 To build wealth and reach financial independence, you simply need to spend less than you earn.
-It is an easy concept to understand, but why is it so difficult?
-To answer this question, you need to examine the roots of overspending.
+It is an easy concept to understand, but one many find difficult to execute.
+If you fall into the group who find controlling spending hard to do, you may need to examine the roots of your overspending.
 When you know what factors drive your spending, you can fight back and save money so that you can spend less than you earn.

 Easy Access to Credit

 For most people, this is the biggest reason for overspending.
 Just take a look in your mailbox and you’ll quickly see why.
 People are flooded with a credit card, mortgage, auto loan, and refinancing offers on a daily basis.
 Oftentimes, simply filling out the short form or jumping on their website will be all it takes to obtain a new line of credit.

 It can almost feel like free money.
 They send you a card with a $2,000 limit, so it is easy to think that you now have access to more money.
 While you do have access to this additional credit, the real problems start when you’re charging things that you don’t have the cash to pay for.
 It is all too easy to think about the small monthly payments instead of the total purchase price.

 Remember the days when you had to get a paper check from your employer, make a trip to the bank to deposit it, and then keep cash on hand or write checks?
 Those days are long gone, and most people have access to their bank account 24 hours a day.
 This can be dangerous.

 When you had to rely on keeping enough cash on hand or carefully balance your checkbook each day, the act of spending money meant you had to do a little planning and some simple math.
 Now, all you have to do is swipe your debit card like you would a credit card and the funds are electronically whisked out of your account.
 When you aren’t physically handing someone money or a check for a purchase, it can almost feel as if you aren’t spending money at all.
 Try using cash to get your spending under control.